top of page

 Q2: How does Rana Metal Works determine pricing for custom projects?

-A2: We utilize a combination of cost plus and value based pricing models, considering factors like design complexity, material costs, labor, and additional services such as powder coating or laser welding.
+A2: We utilize a combination of cost plus and value-based pricing models.
+We consider various factors such as design complexity, material costs, labor, and additional services such as powder coating or laser welding.

 Q3: Can I get a quote for a custom metal product?

 A3: Absolutely!
-Please visit our Contact Page to submit your project details, and our team will provide a comprehensive quote tailored to your requirements.
+Please visit our Contact Page to submit your project details.
+Our team will provide a comprehensive quote tailored to your requirements.